eclipse-tractusx/item-relationship-service/docs/adminguide.md

 The Keycloak, MIW and Vault configuration / secrets depend on your setup and might need to be provided externally.

-**Note: IRS currently does not support any roles or rights for the API.
-As long as you provide a valid access token, you can use the IRS API to view and control all jobs on the IRS instance.**

 ## Spring Configuration

 The IRS application is configured using the Spring configuration mechanism.
 The main configuration file is the ``application.yaml``.